samarthkulshrestha/zedway-backend/README.md

 # Zedway

-Here is the code to my first-ever kinda huge project.
+Here is the code for the backend of my first-ever kinda huge project.
 This is Zedway, a very instagram-esque social-media webapp.

 This is something I built with my friends, where I coded the backend